fahadbakoor/Communicate-Data-Findings/README.md

 - duration of trips get shorter the older the rider
 - There are more male riders than female
 - Men tend to take longer trips on average than women
-- customers trips are much longer on average compared to Subscribers,
-- males trips are longer on average compared to female trips
 - rides on Sunday and Saturday on average, have the longest trip duration
 - rides at 2 AM and 3 AM on average have the longest trip duration